 (Mother of a 7-year-old boy)

 CA Tanzania recognizes that young people and adults living with autism and co-occurring conditions in Tanzania have very few economic opportunities.
-To address this reality, we have begun a pilot program to support young people post-education to develop skills needed for employment and independent living, while placing them in the workplace.
-Our first such young adult was placed at Sunflag Limited in Arusha this past year.
+To address this reality, we have developed a CAT Youth Centre to support young people post-education to develop skills needed for employment and independent living, while connecting them to potential work experiences.